-The celebrated work of Charles Joshua Chaplin (1825-1891) was principally inspired by two painters who reflected his own Anglo-French heritage; Thomas Gainsborough (1727-1788) and François Boucher (1703–1770).
-His famous portraits of young women recreated the romanticism and elegance of these 18th century forebears but his subjects were nevertheless recognisable as modern women.
-According to contemporary art critic Frédéric Loliée; “The portraits of women always lit up with charming colours…captivate you, they seduce you”, and as one of the great fathers of Impressionism Édouard Manet admitted, Chaplin knew; “the smile of a woman”.
+The work of Charles Joshua Chaplin (1825-1891) recreated the romanticism and elegance of 18th century French portraiture but his subjects were nevertheless recognisable as modern women.
+According to the 19th century art critic Frédéric Loliée; “The portraits of women always lit up with charming colours…captivate you, they seduce you”, and as one of the great fathers of Impressionism Édouard Manet admitted, Chaplin knew; “the smile of a woman”.

 By the late 1850’s Chaplin was being inundated with commissions from the French aristocracy requesting portraits of their wives and daughters.
 Empress Eugénie, wife of Napoleon III, was also a big fan and appointed him an artist of the court.
 Her and her husband’s enthusiastic support would soon come in especially useful when, in 1859, the Chaplin’s portrait ‘Aurora’ was banned by the judges of the Salon for being “too erotically suggestive”.
 The disqualification order was subsequently overturned when Napoleon III himself sprung to Chaplin’s defence.

 The critical and commercial success of Chaplin’s beautifully lit portraits of sensual young women captured en déshabillé established him as one of the foremost romantic academic painters of the period.
 The French author Edmond About claimed Chaplin had “invented a genre of new, elegant, rich decoration in harmony with the luxury and comfort of modern palaces.”